Sea observations

 Waves

 The wave height is given as the distance in metres between the wave trough and the wave peak.
-Five buoys measure waves.
+Four buoys measure waves.
 A wave sensor is mounted inside the buoy which measures the wave height, direction (the angle from which the waves come) and wave period (seconds).
 The values are based on observations over a 30 minute period.

 Currents